HaggardHarsh/JanSahayak/README.md

 ## 👥 Team & Contact

-Built with ❤️ for Smart India Hackathon
+Built with ❤️ for MSC Hackathon

 **Project Goal**: Make the internet safer, one forward at a time!